netkeep80/NNets/README.md

 # NNets
-self-structuring neutron network based on an associative data model
+Self-structuring neural network based on an associative data model